 For me, I would have preferred a finale battle with a huge End Boss with lots of heads and arms and enough hearts and brains that he/she can take a hit or two and keep coming.
 Killing the End Boss with a pack of dynamite or maybe a bazooka that one of the more oddball islanders kept handy would have been a great ending for me.

 My wife (again, ignoring the stupid epilogue) liked the ending just the way it

 was.
 Like many women I've known, it made her happy to cry over a movie so sad.

+So if you are a guy, and you are with your gal, and you want to see a horror movie with good old Rutger Hauer, I suggest BLEEDERS (in some countries it goes by the tepid title HEMOGLOBIN).
 You will like the sex scenes, she will like the love scenes (which are the same scenes), and its a decent little scary movie to boot.

 Three Shriek Girls for this Horror/Date movie.

 | Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and copyright 1997 - 2015 by E.C.McMullen Jr.

 All images and text belong to E.C.McMullen Jr. unless otherwise noted.

 All fiction stories belong to their individual authors.